dotnet/docs/includes/core-changes/windowsforms/removed-controls-3.1.md

 #### Recommended action

-Each deprecated control has a recommended replacement control.
+Each removed control has a recommended replacement control.
 Refer to the following table:

 | Removed control (API) | Recommended replacement | Associated APIs that are removed |
 |-|-|-|